Bounce (film): Reception

-Bounce received generally mixed reviews from film critics.
-As of January 2012, review aggregator Rotten Tomatoes has given it a 52% rating, with an average rating of 5.5 out of 10, based on 106 reviews.
+On review aggregator Rotten Tomatoes it has a 53% score, with an average rating of 5.5 out of 10, based on 108 reviews.
 The site's consensus states: "Critics say Bounce is more of a thud.
 Plot turns feel cliched and contrived, and the romance between Paltrow and Affleck fails to engage."
-The film opened at #4 at the North American box office making $11.4 million its opening weekend.
+On Metacritic it has a score of 52% based on reviews from 31 critics, indicating "mixed or average" reviews.

-Roger Ebert noted that the plot was a familiar one.
+Roger Ebert gave it 3 out of 4 stars, and noted that the plot was a familiar one.
 "Lovers with untold secrets are a familiar movie situation ..." yet, he liked the film because the characters, from lead actors to secondary roles, were honest and endearing.